 The method of data that has been applied for gathering the information was not able to provide consistent result.
 Therefore, the absence of reliability in analyzing the risk related to asset liability management somehow affected the findings of the research work’s topic.

-To ensure validity and reliability of the data to be collected, formulated questionnaires were pre-tested to establish their validity before they are administered to the respondents.
-The questionnaires were structured ni to enhance the research objective.
+To ensure reliability of the data to be collected, formulated questionnaires were pre-tested to establish their validity before they are administered to the respondents.
+The researcher conducted personal interviews to enhance the research objective.
 Further, the researcher discussed in details the contents and the structure of the questionnaire with the supervisor before going to the field to ensure validity.

 3.8.2: Time-Constraint